anome/millumin-dev-kit/__README.txt

 # DEVELOPER-KIT #
 #################

-You want to build your own app ?
-You want to connect another app to Millumin ?
+You want to build your own application ?
+You want to connect another application to Millumin ?
-I created this Developer Kit, so you will see clear examples in many technologies.
+We created this Developer Kit, so you will see clear examples in many technologies.

-If you need support, please write me an email --> contact@millumin.com
+You can contact our support if you have questions : see help.millumin.com